When you turn up to your appointment with the police or embassy/consulate you must hand in this list and copies of the documents on this list.

 If you have previously handed in this documentation to the UDI, you do not have to hand it in again.

-If your client in Norway is going to apply for a residence permit on your behalf, with a written authorisation from you, it is sufficient that your client hands in a copy of the documentation of your education.
+If your employer in Norway is going to apply for a residence permit on your behalf, with a written authorisation from you, it is sufficient that your employer hands in a copy of the documentation of your education.
 You may be asked to show the original documentation at a later point in time.

 You must hand in documents which contain detailed information from your previous employers regarding how long you worked there, what training you were given, your work tasks and your qualifications.